EECS 498: Advanced Programming and Principles of Software Design

 Regrades

 Exams are graded by hand.
 We will provide an opportunity to request a regrade to correct grading errors.
-We will regrade the entire problem and fix any mistakes (your score may go up or down).
+We will regrade the entire question and fix any mistakes (your score may go up or down).

 In all cases regrade requests are due no later than 7 days after a grade is released unless a shorter deadline is specified.